 Quite simply, as Sallie Krawcheck, Co-Founder and CEO of Ellevest says, “If you have credit card debt, pay it off now.
 Do not pass go.
 Do not collect $200.”

 No matter what state your finances are in, it’s time to take control of your financial future.
-I encourage you to visit Ellevest to take advantage of their free Investment Plan.
+Visit Ellevest to take advantage of their free Investment Plan.
 What are you waiting for?

-I’m excited to be partnering with Ellevest to start conversations about women and money.
+I’m excited to be working with Ellevest to start conversations about women and money.
 I may receive compensation if you become an Ellevest client.